flomotlik/blog/_posts/2013-02-11-Using-PhantomJS-for-backend-tests.markdown

 Finally we started using Phantomjs with great success.

-Phantomjs’ main advantage for us was that it fails tests on javascript errors.
+PhantomJS’ main advantage for us was that it fails tests on javascript errors.
 Neither Selenium nor capybara-webkit support this, but it is absolutely crucial.
 In our team everyone is allowed to deploy new code to the live system so we really